TACC/Core-Portal/README.md

     docker exec -it frontera_prtl_django /bin/bash
     python3 manage.py migrate
     python3 manage.py collectstatic --noinput
+    python3 manage.py createsuperuser  # Unless you will only login with your TACC account

 #### Initialize the CMS in the `frontera_prtl_cms` container:
 First, copy the sample secrets: